ceee/PocketSharp/README.md

 ---

 _If you don't know [Pocket](http://getpocket.com), be sure to check it out.
-It's an awesome service, which lets you save articles, videos, ... in the cloud and access it from all your devices._
+It's an awesome service that lets you save articles, videos, ... in the cloud and access it from all your devices._

 ---